 Masai Mara Wildlife

 The beauty of the Maasai Mara is that it plays host to all the mainstream wildlife.
 There is always a strong chance of seeing lion in the park.
 Leopard and Cheetah are more rare but sightings are possible.
 Elephant, buffalo and wildebeest are common.
 The rivers and hippo pools play host to crocs and hippos.
 And of course there is the usual plethora of birds and antelope (big and small).

 The most striking feature of the Maasai Mara reserve are grasslands, which roll towards the distance horizon with only the occasional Acacia tree or bush lined river breaking the view.
 It is the quintessential African landscape that you picture when you think of safari.

 Getting to the Masai Mara

-We recommend a minimum stay of 2 nights in the Mara, longer if you are visiting during the Migration and you have your heart set on seeing a river crossing then a longer stay is advised as we need to allow time for staking the regular crossing spots.
+We recommend a minimum stay of 2 nights in the Mara, with 3 nights being ideal.
+If you are visiting during the Migration and you have your heart set on seeing a river crossing then a longer stay is advised as we need to allow time for staking the regular crossing spots.